 Certain facilities, land uses and populations are considered more likely to experience concern over odors.
 Land uses considered by the SCAQMD to be sensitive receptors include residences, long-term health care facilities, schools, rehabilitation centers, playgrounds, convalescent centers, childcare centers, retirement homes, and athletic facilities.
-Coordination with the SCAQMD is recommended for Projects that would locate sensitive receptors within one-quarter mile of a new or existing land use that emits toxic air contaminants, objectionable odors, or is the site of a CO hot spot.
+Coordination with the SCAQMD is recommended for projects that would locate sensitive receptors within one-quarter mile of a new or existing land use that emits toxic air contaminants, objectionable odors, or is the site of a CO hot spot.
 Residential areas are considered sensitive receptors because residents tend to be at home for extended periods of time and include children and the elderly.

-As previously described, the vacant Project property is situated within an industrial district of the City with partial development.
+As previously described, the vacant project property is situated within an industrial district of the City with partial development.
 This area of the City is designated to support business parks and the development of industrial uses operating in enclosed buildings.
-As previously discussed, the Project property is not located near sensitive receptors, such as residences, retirement homes, schools, playgrounds, child-care centers or athletic facilities.
+The undeveloped project site and its vacant surroundings are not located near any sensitive receptors, such as residences, retirement homes, schools, playgrounds, child-care centers, or athletic facilities.

-Operations involved with the proposed Project can generate natural odors associated with plant blossoms.
-As mandated by Municipal Code Chapter 5.50 and 17.180, all medical marijuana cultivation activities are only allowed in the interior of enclosed structures, facilities, and buildings.
-Cultivation operations are not allowed to be visible from the exterior.
-To comply with the conditional use permit requirements, the Project operator must provide the necessary odor control, ventilation and filtration systems for the cultivation and office areas of the structures sufficient to ensure that City requirements for odor control are met.
+Operations involved with the proposed project can generate natural odors associated with plant blossoms.
+As mandated by Municipal Code Chapter 5.50 and 17.180, all marijuana cultivation and processing activities are only allowed in the interior of enclosed structures, facilities, and buildings.
+Cultivation and processing operations are not allowed to be visible from the exterior.
+To comply with the conditional use permit requirements, the project operator must provide the necessary odor control, ventilation and filtration systems for the cultivation, processing and office areas of the structures sufficient to ensure that City requirements for odor control are met.

 The ventilation system may include activated carbon filtration, negative ion generation, ozone generators, and masking agents.
 These systems together would effectively control any objectionable odors produced in the facility interiors.
-As a result, the Project is expected to result in minimal exterior plant odors and is not identified on the SCAQMD list as common sources of odor emissions.
+As a result, the project is expected to result in minimal exterior plant odors and is not identified on the SCAQMD list as common sources of odor emissions.
 No operation or activity on-site shall cause the emission of any smoke, fly ash, dust, fumes, vapors, gases, odors, or other forms of air pollution, which exceed levels identified as acceptable by the SCAQMD or the City of Desert Hot Springs.
 Less than significant impacts related to objectionable odors are anticipated.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IV.
-BIOLOGICAL RESOURCES Would the Project: a) Have a substantial adverse effect, or directly or through habitat modificate on any species identified as a candor sensitive, or special status species or regional plans, policies, or regulate or by the California Department of I and Game or U.S. Fish and Wildlife ions, lidate, in local ations, =ish
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None BIC DLOGICAL RESOURCES Would t he project: a) Have a substantial adverse effect, edirectly or through habitat modificat on any species identified as a cand sensitive, or special status species or regional plans, policies, or regula or by the California Department of F and Game or U.S. Fish and Wildlife ions, idate, in local tions, Fish $\boxtimes$

-In February 2017, James W. Cornett Ecological Consultants conducted a Project-specific General and Focused Biological Resources Assessment.
-The assessment area covered the entire 1.26 gross acre site and extended approximately 100 yards beyond all parcel boundaries.
-The biological survey and analyses were designed to ascertain the impacts of proposed development on the potential biological resources of the Project site and immediate vicinity, as mandated by CEQA and required by the City of Desert Hot Springs.
+In May 2017, James W. Cornett Ecological Consultants conducted a project-specific General and Focused Biological Resources Assessment.
+The assessment area covered the entire 1.26 gross acre site (due to the presence of surrounding private properties, offsite surveys were confined to the parcel to the immediate west).
+The biological survey and analyses were designed to ascertain the impacts of proposed development on the potential biological resources of the project site and immediate vicinity, as mandated by CEQA and required by the City of Desert Hot Springs.